egozhuk/Countify/README.md

 6) brackets - ()
 7) sqrt()

-For your comfortable I add button to copy answer to your clipboard.
+For your comfort I add button to copy answer to your clipboard.

 I don't know what to erite here, because it's the simplest calculator.